-Team Foundation Server (TFS) is a software that delivers version control, which ensures tracking of work item and facilitates team building.
-The software also facilitates creation of web site for team projects and reporting.
+Team Foundation Server (TFS) is a software that delivers version control, which ensures tracking of the work item and facilitates team building.
+The software also facilitates the creation of a web site for team projects and reporting.

 TFS also extends capabilities for project management with the use of various settings deployed.
 The software user can access the settings in either simple or complex state.
 The software is also flexible for use by people or organization with specific needs.
 This is by the help of customization capability of software to meet different organization structures in completing and submitting a project.

 Some of the TFS features one is needed to be aware of include the hardware requirements, typologies supported, restoration and backup and authentication models.
 The software fully works with all 32-bit Microsoft server operating systems.
 However, the software also works with 64-bit windows server 2003, but the software requires customized installation to work well.
 The software protection and security of users is ensured by the use of authentication and authorization settings.

 The authentication is undertaken by the operating system using password and username.
 Authorization, however, is done by the team foundation server by checking the permission of a user to write or read any data.
 TFS hardware requirements and considerations needed for a better performance output varies and is flexible.
 However, the software requires a network connection that is reliable and has a bandwidth minimum of 1 Mbps and a maximum latency of 350ms.
 Some of the software assumptions to guide users include upgrading servers purchased before 2004.

 All new servers purchased from 2004 are compliant with software.
 The software will also need at least one computer totally dedicated to server operations.
 The server software also requires consideration of Team Foundation Application tier, data, client tier, server proxy, team foundation build and their interactions for its security plan.
 In order to have a well-planned security plan, you will also need to be aware of web services, object models and databases used in the TFS.
 You will also need to be aware of default network ports and the ones set for customized applications and other dependencies parameters.